|

 Q. Should I do trick shots?

-A. Well YES if you want to embarrass yourself, but only a few
+A. Well YES if you want to embarrass yourself, but only

 times and never all the time.
-You'll need to be careful as you
+You'll need to be

-might get hooked to it ,which is not a good sign.
+might get hooked to it, which is not a good sign.
 Your credibility as a

 badminton player will be lost.
 Your girlfriend will run away from you.